Meet The Kirkburton Health Centre Team

 I joined Kirkburton Health Centre in July 2004 to train as a Health Care Assistant.
 I completed my H.C.A Certificate in 2005, since then I have continued to develop my role by attending further training.

 Health Care Assistant

 I joined Kirkburton Health Centre in 2009 as a receptionist.
-I enjoyed my time in reception and was lucky enough to train as a phlebotomist / health Care assistant.
-I now carry out a dual role and am undertaking further training within my health care assistant role, working towards a certificate in higher education.
-I feel lucky to work with our patients and staff and enjoy making a difference in a caring and innovative practice.
+I enjoyed my time in reception and was lucky enough to train as a Phlebotomist / Health Care Assistant.
+I carried out a dual role whilst undertaking my training to be a Health Care Assistant.
+Once I had achieved this I then moved over to the Nursing team full time and started working towards a Certificate in Higher Education.
+I graduated on the 23rd June 2016 after distance learning via Teesside University.
+I feel lucky to work with out patients and staff and enjoy making a difference in a caring and innovative practice.